When Do Roses Bloom?

 Banana peels are a natural source of magnesium, sulfur, calcium, and phosphates—all things that roses love and which help them to grow sooner and faster.
 Bury a mushy old banana or two near the base of your bush and watch those babies bloom!

-Real Roses That Last a Year, From Venus ET Fleur
+Real Roses That Last a Year

 We admire anyone who pursues the noble goal of growing their own roses at home, but you don’t need a home garden to enjoy their fragrance year-round.

-Our specialty here at Venus ET Fleur is our handcrafted Eternity® Rose arrangements, which feature 100-percent real roses grown on our rose farm in Ecuador (which, as you now know, allows them to be harvested year-round).
+Our specialty here at Venus et Fleur is our handcrafted Eternity® Rose arrangements, which feature 100-percent real roses grown on our rose farm in Ecuador (which, as you now know, allows them to be harvested year-round).

 While you toil in the garden, soaking roots and burying bananas, as you come inside for a cool glass of water, you can enjoy the striking appearance and sweet fragrance of our Fleura Vase, which showcases two dozen gorgeous Eternity Roses housed in an elegant porcelain vessel.
 And because these are Eternity Roses, they will last for a full year given the proper care—meaning you can enjoy their full vibrancy long after the end of the growing season.